kutaslab/fitgrid/README.md

 # fitgrid

-A Python library for modeling time-varying patterns of activity in sensor-array data streams on a 2-D grid.
+A Python library for regression modeling time-varying patterns of activity in sensor-array data streams on a 2-D grid.

+We gratefully acknowledge the support of grant NICHD 5R01HD022614 for the development of these routines.

 ## Documentation